tuda-parallel/RELeARN/README.md

 # RELeARN
+The connectivity of the brain is constantly changing.
+Even in the mature brain, new connections between neurons are formed, and existing ones are deleted, a phenomenon called structural plasticity.

-RELeARN (REwiring of LARge-scale Neural networks) is a project developed at Technische Universität Darmstadt under the supervision of [Prof. Dr. Felix Wolf](https://www.informatik.tu-darmstadt.de/parallel/parallel_programming/index.en.jsp).
-It allows fast simulations of structural plasticity as described by Markus Butz-Ostendorf and Arjen van Ooyen in *A Simple Rule for Dendritic Spine and Axonal Bouton Formation Can Account for Cortical Reorganization after Focal Retinal Lesions*.
+RELeARN (REwiring of LARge-scale Neural networks) as a neuron simulator enables fast simulation of structural plasticity as described by Markus Butz-Ostendorf and Arjen van Ooyen in [*A Simple Rule for Dendritic Spine and Axonal Bouton Formation Can Account for Cortical Reorganization after Focal Retinal Lesions*](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003259) through an approximation that reduces the required computations from $\mathcal{O}(n^2)$ to $\mathcal{O}(n\log{n})$.

 ## Installation
 Using the project requires CMake and a C++ compiler capable of C++20.
 Optionally, you can use MPI and OpenMP to parallelize the computation.

-## Organisation

-The simulation is found in the subdirectory ./relearn/ In ./graph/ is a tool that analyzes the generated networks with respect to different graph metrics ./paper/ includes multiple publications which are relevant to the implemented algorithm and model

 ## Dependencies